Harvard-CS145/load_balancing/README.md

    sudo apps/send_traffic.py --trace ./apps/trace/project5_onetoone.trace --protocol udp
    ```

    If each flow gets placed to a different path (very unlikely) you should get the average bandwidth close to `2Mbps` (which is the link bandwidth).
-In the example below, after trying once, we got 2 flows colliding on the same path (via s2), and the other two flow going via s3 and s5 thereby leaving the path via s4 underutilized:
+In the example below, after trying once, we got 2 flows colliding on the same path (via s2), and the other two flows going via s3 and s5 thereby leaving the path via s4 underutilized:

 <p align="center">
 <img src="images/part1_screenshot.png" title="Bandwidth example">
 <p/>

+You may send the traffic a few times to see how ECMP hashing can result in different load balancing each time.

 One way of solving this problem is to provide fine-grained load balancing to avoid hotspot congestion.